Completely monotonic degree of a function involving the tri- and tetra-gamma functions: Miscellanea

-is nonnegative and decreasing on $(0,\infty)$ for all $n\ge0$.
-In~\cite[p.~34, Proposition~1.1]{Koumandos-Pedersen-09-JMAA}, it was claimed that a function $f(x)$ is strongly completely monotonic if and only if the function $xf(x)$ is completely monotonic.
-So any completely monotonic function on $(0,\infty)$ of degree not less than $1$ with respect to $x$ must be strongly completely monotonic, and the degree with respect to $x$ of any strongly completely monotonic function is not less than $1$.
+Proposition~1.1 in~\cite[p.~34]{Koumandos-Pedersen-09-JMAA} reads that a function $f(x)$ is strongly completely monotonic if and only if the function $xf(x)$ is completely monotonic.
+In other words, the set of completely monotonic functions on $(0,\infty)$ of degree not less than $1$ with respect to $x$ coincides with the set of strongly completely monotonic functions on $(0,\infty)$.